 - (2) The amounts reported for unit awards represent the full grant date fair value of RSUs granted to each of our NEOs, computed in accordance with FASB ASC Topic 718, disregarding any estimates for forfeitures.
 For Mr. Bramhall, the amounts reported above include only his grants of Sunoco LP restricted units and exclude grants of Energy Transfer plan-based awards.
 For Mr. Bramhall, the amount attributable to SUN represents 20% of his total award. - (3) Sunce LP maintains the Bonus Plan which provides for annual bonuses.
 Awards of bonuses are tied to achievement of targeted performance objectives and described in the Compensation Discussion and Analysis.
-In respect of Mr. Bramhall's 2022 bonus award, 100% of his bonus will be awarded under the Energy Transfer bonus plan and is 100% attributable to Energy Transfer. - (4) The amounts reflected for 2022 in this column include (i) 401(k) Plan matching contributions made on behalf of the named executive officers of \$11,539 for Mr. Kim, \$1,934 for Mr. Bramhall, \$15,250 for Mr. Fails, \$12,910 for Mr. Hand, and \$14,096 for Mr. Harkness, (ii) health savings account contributions made on behalf of the named executive officers of \$2,000 each for

-Messrs.
-Kim, Fails and Hand, and (iii) the dollar value of life insurance premiums paid for the benefit of the named executive officers of \$1,932 for Mr. Kim, \$134 for Mr. Bramhall, \$949 for Mr. Fails, \$1,261 for Mr. Hand and \$448 for Mr. Harkness.
-The amounts reported for Mr. Bramhall reflect 40% of his total compensation prior to his promotion on November 11, 2022, based on the portion of his compensation attributable to SUN.
+In respect of Mr. Bramhall's 2023 bonus award, 100% of his bonus will be awarded under the Energy Transfer bonus plan and is 100% attributable to Energy Transfer. - (4) The amounts reflected for 2023 in this column include (i) 401(k) Plan matching contributions made on behalf of the named executive officers of \$12,900 for Mr. Kim, \$16,500 for Mr. Fails, \$14,307 for Mr. Hand, and \$16,375 for Mr. Harkness, (ii) health savings account contributions made on behalf of the named executive officers of \$2,000 each for Messrs.
+Kim, Fails and Hand, and (iii) the dollar value of life insurance premiums paid for the benefit of the named executive officers of \$1,932 for Mr. Kim, \$994 for Mr. Fails, \$2,528 for Mr. Hand and \$530 for Mr. Harkness. - (5) Mr. Bramhall's compensation is reported in detail in Item 11 of the Energy Transfer LP Annual Report on Form 10-K. All compensation decisions impacting Mr. Bramhall are made by the Compensation Committee of LE GP LLC, the general partner of Energy Transfer LP.
+As noted in the compensation discussion and analysis above, 100% of Mr. Bramhall's 2023 compensation, other than the \$211,815 in DERs paid on his unvested Sunoco LP restricted units was attributable to Energy Transfer LP.
+All compensation decisions for 2023, were made by the Compensation Committee of LE GP LLC.
+Prior to 2023, Mr. Bramhall's compensation was handled on a dual basis with the management of Energy Transfer, setting Mr. Bramhall's salary, long-term incentive pool targets and annual bonus targets and awards of long-term incentives and annual bonus attributable to his services to Energy Transfer and the Compensation Committee directly approving the portions of Mr. Bramhall's long-term incentives and annual bonus attributable to his services to SUN.

-The amounts reflected for all periods exclude distribution payments in connection with distribution equivalent rights on unvested unit awards, because the dollar value of such distributions are factored into the grant date fair value reported in the "Unit Awards" column of the Summary Compensation Table at the time that the unit awards and distribution equivalent rights were originally granted.
-For 2022, distribution payments in connection with distribution equivalent rights totaled \$884,358 for Mr. Kim, \$161,798 for Mr. Bramhall (excluding distributions related to Energy Transfer unit awards), \$438,175 for Mr. Fails, \$292,557 for Mr. Hand, and \$146,939 for Mr. Harkness.
+The amounts reflected for all periods exclude distribution payments in connection with DERs on unvested unit awards, because the dollar value of such distributions are factored into the grant date fair value reported in the "Unit Awards" column of the Summary Compensation Table at the time that the unit awards and DERs were originally granted.
+For 2023, distribution payments in connection with DERs totaled \$975,273 for Mr. Kim, \$211,815 for Mr. Bramhall (excluding distributions related to Energy Transfer unit awards), \$453,793 for Mr. Fails, \$288,397 for Mr. Hand, and \$214,496 for Mr. Harkness.

-Grants of Plan-Based Awards in 2022
+Grants of Plan-Based Awards in 2023

-The table below reflects awards granted to our NEOs under the LTIP during 2022.
+The table below reflects awards granted to our NEOs under the LTIP during 2023.